mkj-is/AppCenterSwiftUI/README.md

 - Architecture & functional programming
     - Uni-directional architecture using [Elementary](https://github.com/mkj-is/Elementary) framework.
-    - Cross-platform core Swift package instead of a framework target.
+    - Cross-platform core Swift package instead of a using Xcode framework target.
-    - [No-op functions](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Functional/NoopFunctions.swift) for providiing previews with no-up functions as callbacks instead of using many braces and underlines.
+    - [No-op functions](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Functional/NoopFunctions.swift) for providing previews with no-op functions as callbacks instead of using many braces and underlines.
-    - [Lift operator](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Functional/LiftOperator.swift) to simplify passing of views as closures where no auto-closurem, to remove breaces count in SwiftUI.
+    - [Lift operator](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Functional/LiftOperator.swift) to simplify passing of views as closures where no auto-closure annotation is present, to remove braces count in SwiftUI.
 Typical use-case is `Button` and its label.
 - SwiftUI
     - [WebImage](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Views/WebImage.swift) cross-platform view for loading and presenting image using URLSession and Combine.
     - [System](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Views/System.swift) view for using different view hierarchies based on platform.
     - [Modal](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Views/Modal.swift) view encapsulating button and modal sheet into one view.
     - [ActivityIndicator](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Views/ActivityIndicator.swift) adding UIViewController support to SwiftUI on iOS.
-    - [View+error](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Views/ActivityIndicator.swift) view modifier for presentation of alert sheets if optional error is present.
+    - [View+error](AppCenterSwiftUI/Sources/AppCenterSwiftUI/Modifiers/View+Error.swift) view modifier for presentation of alert sheets if optional error is present.

 ## Known issues